vizhub-core/vizhub/runtime/README.md

 ## Features

-- **Multi-version runtime support**: Supports both V2 and V3 runtime environments, allowing for backward compatibility and future-proofing.
+- **Source code to HTML transformation**: Converts source code to HTML with embedded scripts and styles, ready for rendering in a browser.
+- **File transformations**: Transforms various file types (e.g., JavaScript, CSS, CSV, Svelte) to be used in the runtime environment.
 - **Hot reloading**: Automatically reloads visualizations when files are updated, providing a smooth development experience.
 - **Dependency management**: Handles external dependencies via CDN and supports custom package configurations.
-- **File transformations**: Transforms various file types (e.g., JavaScript, CSS, CSV, Svelte) to be used in the runtime environment.
 - **Virtual file system**: Implements a virtual file system for handling imports and file loading within the runtime.
 - **Web Worker-based build system**: Uses Web Workers to offload the build process, ensuring a responsive UI during development.
+- **Multi-version runtime support**: Supports both V2 and V3 runtime environments, allowing for backward compatibility and future-proofing.

 ## Installation